The Health and Safety Scapegoat

 If your children are not allowed to play conkers in school it’s not because of any ‘Health & Safety’ Law.

 The myth that the Health & Safety Executive had banned conkers being played in schools popped up in the early 2000s.
-It gathered such momentum that the Health & Safety Executive were forced to put a denial up on their website.
+It gathered such momentum that the Health & Safety Executive was forced to put a denial up on their website.

 Rather than as a result of any legal proceedings, the decline in the sport of ‘Conkers’ appears to be more as a result of the copious alternative break time activities available to children in the modern age.